 Consider the following aspects.

-Are Amethyst jewelry Colors enhanced?
+Are Amethyst gemstone colors enhanced?

 The primary and secondary color that amethysts exhibit is a result of iron impurities and irradiation.
 Effectively, the amethyst’s color can be thickened or deepened with a process known as irradiation where the gemstone is put through radiation.
 Even though amethysts are not very expensive, a lot of these stones are put through this process simply because amethysts with deeper colors are more valuable than lighter colored amethysts.